photorvva.jpg (9375 bytes)

 Pocketmail

 Pocketmail combines a PDA with an accoustic coupler, and may be a good choice if you need to send and receive e-mail often, but you rarely or never need to surf the web.
-First you buy a Pocketmail-compatable PDA from a selection of brands (about $140) then sign up for the $10/ month Pocketmail e-mail service.
+First you buy a Pocketmail handheld (about $99) then sign up for the $15/ month Pocketmail e-mail service.
 You will be assigned a Pocketmail e-mail address.
-Your Pocketmail PDA will have a built-in accoustic coupler.
+Your Pocketmail PDA will have a built-in acoustic coupler.
 Mate the coupler with the handset of any telephone, pay phone, or cell phone, and dial the toll-free Poketmail number.
 The access number is toll-free anywhere in the USA; from all other countries you still have access but you would need to pay for a long-distance call.
 If someone sends you an email with an attachment, such as a photo, your PDA will not display it, but you can save it at the Pocketmail computer and access it the next time you have access to the Web from a real computer.

 Satellite dish